-This is according to a draft of the special appropriations Bill for Eskom, to be announced by Finance Minister Tito Mboweni in Parliament today, a version of which the Mail & Guardian has seen.
-Although the Bill makes provision for the finance minister to impose conditions that Eskom must meet once part of the money is transferred — the conditions are not specified or outlined in detail.
+This is according to a draft of the special appropriations Bill for Eskom, to be announced by finance minister Tito Mboweni in parliament tomorrow, a version of which the Mail & Guardian has seen.
+Although the Bill makes provision for the finance minister to impose conditions that Eskom must meet once part of the money is transferred – the conditions are not specified or outlined in detail.

 In the SONA Ramaphosa said that Eskom only had sufficient cash to meet its obligations until the end of October.
 “For Eskom to default on its loans will cause a cross-default on its remaining debt and would have a huge impact on the already constrained fiscus,” Ramaphosa said.

 In this year’s February budget Mboweni outlined the first round of the support package with R23-billion allocated each year for the coming three years — but he said the financial assistance would come on condition of the appoint of a chief re-organisation officer (CRO).

 The bill indicates that the finance minister must impose conditions on Eskom after any part of the money is transferred to the utility — the bill does not however outline what these conditions are.
 Any part of the money that is allocated but not spent by Eskom must be returned to the revenue fund.

 A spokesperson for the National Treasury declined to comment on the Bill, saying that the department would wait until after it is formally tabled in the national assembly.

 Energy policy expert professor Anton Eberhard tweeted that the step made him “sick to my stomach”